lakmeer/zbalermorna/readme.md

 A collection of tools and processes for using and developing typefaces for Zbalermorna, an alternative orthography for the constructed language Lojban.

+## Project status

+###### Done

+- Design unicode layout
+- Create reference glyphs

+###### To Do

+- Complete opentype features declaration
+- Complete first working ZLM font
+- Create ibus config for new unicode range
+- Finalise buid process for new ont development
+- Port the old ZLM font, now called 'Drakono' to new system
+- Create alternate typefaces and add them to this repo

+### How to type ZLM text

+- Install an IME file and a ZLM font
+- Type native ZLM directly into any app or website

+**or**

+- Clone this repo
+- Open `test/index.html` and use the IME emulator
+- Copy-paste the generated ZLM text

+Soon we will also have an online version of the IME emulator you can use to play with ZLM text.
+You'll still need a font to support the generated ZLM text~

 ### How a ZLM font works